 Starting a Business: Early Considerations

-It’s a common dream—ditch the chains that bind you to traditional employment and start your own business.
-However, in deciding to start your own business and become an entrepreneur, be careful that you are not just attempting to run away from present difficulties that might have simpler remedies.
-Your evaluation should begin with an appreciation for the commitment and personal qualities known to increase an entrepreneur’s chances of success.
-Here are some considerations as you contemplate starting a business.
+It’s a common dream—ditch traditional employment and start your own business.
+However, in deciding to start your own business, be careful that you are not just attempting to run away from present difficulties that might have simpler remedies.
+Your evaluation should include an appreciation for the personal qualities known to increase an entrepreneur’s chances of success as well as an objective evaluation of your business idea.
+Below are some considerations to think about as you contemplate starting your own business.

-Tip 1: Successful entrepreneurs are innovators with a competitive spirit.
+1: Successful entrepreneurs have a competitive spirit.
+They are often innovators seeking to provide a product or service that is different from what currently exists.
 They believe in their abilities and have very positive attitudes.
 Where others see obstacles, they see opportunities.

-Tip 2: Starting your own business takes a tremendous amount of time and effort.
-This is not for people who want to coast.
+2: Starting a business takes a tremendous amount of time and effort.
 Successful entrepreneurs exude self-discipline.
 They are extremely hard-working people-giving their ventures everything they have, 24/7.

-Tip 5: All the bases need to be covered with players in every position.
-Before starting a business, determine who is going to be the salesperson…the bookkeeper…the marketing expert…the publicist…the computer wiz…the receptionist… (you get the picture).
+5: All the bases need to be covered with players in every position.
+Before starting a business, determine who is going to be the salesperson…the bookkeeper…the marketing expert…the customer service manager…the computer wiz… (you get the picture).
 Chances are you will not be interested in, nor good at, wearing all of these hats.
 That’s okay, just figure it out before it becomes a problem.

 6: Seek out as much professional advice as you can get.

 Analyze Your Business Idea